Sickboy78/MMM-Homematic/README.md

 It makes use of the [XML-API](https://github.com/hobbyquaker/XML-API), which must be installed as a plugin on your HomeMatic CCU to read the sensor and variables values from.<br>
 **Important:** For now only XML-API versions 1.x are supported.
 Version 2.x needs authentication which ist not yet implemented in this module.

-The module has a higly flexible and customizable output that supports text and/or icons in lines or in a vertical or horizontal table.
+The module has a highly flexible and customizable output that supports text and/or icons in lines or in a vertical or horizontal table.

 Example of style 'lines' with warn colors: